10 fun things to do in Astoria will lead you through town, take you for a trolley ride, and refresh you when you need to take a break.

-Although explorers Lewis and Clark and the Corps of Discovery stayed nearby during the harsh winter of 1805-1806, the town of Astoria was actually established in 1811 when the crew aboard John Jacob Astor's ship, the Tonquin, staked their claim and established a fur-trading post.
-Astoria originally called Fort George under the British, became the first permanent U.S. settlement west of the Rocky Mountains.
+Although explorers Lewis and Clark and the Corps of Discovery stayed nearby during the harsh winter of 1805-1806, the town of Astoria was established in 1811 when the crew aboard John Jacob Astor’s ship, the Tonquin, staked their claim and established a fur-trading post.
+Under the British, Astoria, originally called Fort George became the first permanent U.S. settlement west of the Rocky Mountains.

 Through the years, the town attracted immigrants from Nordic countries drawn to fishing.
 A large number of Chinese (22 percent of Astoria’s population at one point) came to work in the fish canneries.
 Astoria grew into a major port city and was part of the Oregon Territory and then became part of the State of Oregon in 1876.

 Many of the fun things to do in Astoria relate to this rich history of the mouth of the Columbia River and the development of the Pacific Northwest.